Constraint Guided Model Quantization of Neural Networks

 Finally, the third method ($dir_3$) is based on the first order Taylor approximation, meaning that both the absolute value of a weight and the absolute value of the gradient with respect to this weight are used to adjust the gate variable.
 This uses the observation that a weight with large absolute value can also have a large influence on the predictions even though the partial derivative is small in absolute value.
 In other words, gate variables $g_w$ are updated using $dir_3^{(w)}$ which is defined as

 Similarly, for each activation $a$, its gate variable $g_a$ is adapted via

 All choices above for $dir$ do not require to obtain a non-zero gradient for the gate variables themselves.
 Hence, the step function which is used for transforming the gate variable into the corresponding bit-width does not need to be adjusted during training.
-In particular, this implies that the model does not differs in terms of quantization between training mode and inference mode.
-Of course, there can be a difference in the model when for example a batchnormalization layer is used, but this difference is not a result of CGMQ.